lmaccherone/documentdb-lumenize/README.md

 ## Usage ##

+### Pushing the stored procedure(s) into DocumentDB and executing it ###

+There are several ways to get the stored procedure(s) into your DocumentationDB collection and execute it.

+* When using node.js, the easiest is to use documentdb-utils, but there are two ways to even do that:

+  * `require` the stored procedure and pass it in to documentdb-utils with the `storedProcedureJS` config field.

+          documentDBUtils = require('documentdb-utils')
+          {OLAPCube} = require('lumenize')

+          {cube} = require('./stored-procedures/cube')

+          cubeConfig = <your aggregation configuration (see below)>

+          config =
+            databaseID: 'test-stored-procedure'
+            collectionID: 'testing-s3'
+            storedProcedureID: 'cube'
+            storedProcedureJS: cube
+            memo: {cubeConfig}
+            debug: false

+          processResponse = (err, response) ->
+            if err?
+              throw new Error(JSON.stringify(err))
+            console.log(response.stats)
+            cube = OLAPCube.newFromSavedState(response.memo.savedCube)
+            console.log(cube.toString())

+          documentDBUtils(config, processResponse)

+  * There is a stringified version of the cube code under `stored-procedures/cube.string`.
+You can load this file into a String using `fs.readFileSync()` and send this string in to documentdb-utils with the `storedProcedureJS` config field.

+    This would basically look the same as the first example, but replace this line:

+        {cube} = require('./stored-procedures/cube')

+    With this line:

+        cube = require('fs').readFileSync('./stored-procedures/cube.string', 'utf8')

+* If you are using .NET or the REST API from some other platform, then you can load the stringified version using the file read capabilities of that platform and send it using your .NET or REST API.
+Note, that if the stored procedure hits the timeout before it's done going through all of the data specified by your filterQuery, it will return with a partially aggregated results and a continuation token.
+Merely pass back in (after any specified `x-ms-retry-after-ms`) the memo object that came back in the response body as the parameter to the next call of the stored procedure.
+It will take care of continuing right where it left off.
+When using documentdb-utils, this delay and retry logic is automatically taken care of for you among other niceties.

 ### A simple group by example ###

 Let's assume this is the only data in your collection.